Conventional Routing VS Attribute Routing

 Name of Route

-The route that is registered in the RouteTable must have a unique name to differentiate from other routes.
+The route that is registered in the RouteTable must have a unique name to differentiate it from other routes.
 This name refers to a specific URL pattern in the RouteTable.
 The most important thing is that this name is only used for URL generation.
-Hence I concluded that Routing does not happen on the basis of Name, it happens on the basis of its URL pattern.
-In fact, URL pattern tells the UrlRoutingModule what to do with the request, not the name of the route.
-Then the question comes why it should be unique, it should be because of it the thing that creates uniqueness for the URL generation.
+Hence I concluded that Routing does not happen based on Name, it happens based on its URL pattern.
+URL pattern tells the UrlRoutingModule what to do with the request, not the name of the route.
+Then the question comes why it should be unique, it should be because it is the thing that creates uniqueness for the URL generation.
 Let’s understand it practically.

 Make a controller having two action methods.